Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 Because if they stop having sex, then you can't push condoms and birth control and a number of other things.

-Plus you can't sell as many cigarettes.
+Plus, you can't sell as many cigarettes.

-Some of the students have children, how can that happen?
+Some of the students have children.

 Stop and think for a moment.